akspa0/floppyai/docs/experiments/silkscreening.md

 sudo dtc -i0 -f /path/to/captures/wedges_test/track -r 16 -t 0-81 -s 0
 sudo dtc -i0 -f /path/to/captures/wedges_test/track -r 16 -t 0-81 -s 1

+Note on dtc variants:
+- Some dtc builds require compact flags (no spaces) and do not accept a path with `-f`.
+  - In that case, `cd` into the target directory and use `-ftrack` with no space.
+  - Example:
+    ```bash
+    mkdir -p /path/to/captures/wedges_test && cd /path/to/captures/wedges_test
+    sudo dtc -i0 -p -t0-81 -s0 -r16 -ftrack
+    sudo dtc -i0 -p -t0-81 -s1 -r16 -ftrack
+    ```
+  - To verify dtc version: `dtc -V`
 ```

 Recommendations: